the-jame/tdarr-qsv-hevc/README.md

 AI tools were used to create this project: **Google Gemini** and **GLM** assisted with generating the plugin code and writing this documentation.
-Everything has been reviewed and tested by me before release.
+Everything has been reviewed and tested by me on over 25,000 files before release.

 ## Features